 - VoLTE: voice calls over the 4G network.
 Many mobiles need it active for calls to work properly.

-To ensure you can talk, check out how to use WhatsApp with an eSIM, what WiFi Calling is, and eSIMs with included calls if you need a number.
+To ensure you can still talk, check out how to use WhatsApp with an eSIM, what WiFi Calling is, and eSIMs with included calls if you need a number.

 Outside the European Union, your operator's roaming can cost between €10 and €20 per day.
 A destination eSIM costs a fraction of that, and you know the price beforehand.